Limit Firefox (nightly) resource usage with systemd

 MemorySwapMax=0

 This service file will start Firefox Nightly with a memory limit of 6GB.
-You can adjust the memory limits as needed.
+The %u parameter allows passing a URL to Firefox when launching it.

 The MemorySwapMax=0 option will prevent Firefox from using swap space, which can help improve performance.

-After creating the service file, we need to reload the systemd daemon:
+After creating the service file, reload the systemd daemon:

 systemctl --user daemon-reload